BY SOFO ARCHON

 Many people think that it’s good to eat eggs coming from cage-free chickens.
-This is far from true, however.
+This is far from truth, however.
 “Cage-free” is just a marketing scam to urge people to consume eggs, by making them think that they are not contributing to animal cruelty.
-The reality is that, although cage-free birds don’t live in cages, the are kept in a giant warehouse, filled with thousands of other birds, which are not able to move freely and can barely see daylight.
-In this kind of intense confinement, the birds fight with each other to death, some of them get diseases, die, with their carcasses rotting next to the rest of birds.
+The reality is that, although cage-free birds don’t live in cages, they are kept in a giant warehouse, filled with thousands of other birds, which are not able to move freely and can barely see daylight.
+In this kind of intense confinement, the birds fight with each other to death, many of them get diseases, and some even die, with their carcasses rotting next to the rest of birds.
 And what is their destiny, anyway?
 Sooner or later they are going to be killed, since, firstly, it’s not cost-effective to maintain them, and secondly, most farms sell their meat so they can make even more profit than by just selling eggs.

 There are also those who are concerned with their health, thinking that eggs provide them with protein and omega 3’s that cannot easily be found in other foods–just another myth created by the vile egg industry.
 In reality, there are plenty of plant-based food sources where you can get your protein, including flaxseeds, chia seeds, hemp seeds, quinoa, lentils, beans and nuts.
 Flax, chia and hemp seeds are also good sources omega 3s.
 Omega 3s are also found in camelina oil, leafy green vegetables, root vegetables, walnuts, winter squash, among other sources.

 So what’s stopping you from stopping eating eggs?